My thoughts keep racing!!!! How to start meditating for beginners

 Also, I don’t like the word meditate.

 But I do… reflect.
 I think I like the word “reflect” if I had to settle on one word, instead of meditate.
 That word would be reflect.
+Just by reflecting you naturally learn how to take care of yourself and others.

 I take time to reflect each day and sometimes my reflections are just trying to feel my body, but other times my reflections are planning out the rest of the day.